goretsky-integration/employee-birthdays/README.md

 ---

-The service parses birthdays of employees from the Dodo IS office manager's account and sends them to:
+The service parses birthdays of employees from the Dodo IS office manager's account and sends them to the Telegram channel GoretskyBand.

-- The Telegram channel GoretskyBand
-- The task queue of the "notifications-router" service.

 ## Installation